Uncertainty-aware Generative Recommendation: Related Work

 \subsection{Generative Recommendation}

 Propelled by the remarkable capabilities of LLMs, recommender systems are undergoing a fundamental paradigm shift from discriminative ranking to generative modeling~\cite{wu2024survey,geng2022recommendation}.
 Early explorations primarily leveraged the general text generation capabilities of LLMs to directly verbalize item titles~\cite{tallrec,zhang2025collm,wang2023enhancing}.
 However, to address the validity challenges associated with unstructured generation, existing methods often resort to external grounding mechanisms~\cite{sprec,bigrec} or restrict the generation space to input candidate lists~\cite{liao2024rosepo}, which fundamentally constrains the end-to-end potential of generative recommendation.
 With the advent of works such as TIGER~\cite{tiger} and LC-Rec~\cite{lcrec}, generative frameworks based on SIDs have gained prominence.
 These approaches encode items into fixed-length discrete token sequences with hierarchical structures, and further enhance representational semantic density by incorporating collaborative information~\cite{letter}.
+Recent studies have further explored process-supervised tuning, agentic feedback loops, proactive recommendation, and diversity-controllable generation for LLM-based recommenders~\cite{gao2025flow,cai2025agentic,wang2025tunable,chen2025dlcrec}.
 Nevertheless, the current generative paradigm remains limited to simple item index prediction—merely sampling item IDs based on probability distributions—while lacking the capability to explicitly articulate confidence levels simultaneously with the recommendation output.
 To bridge this gap, our proposed UGR endows the model with the ability to articulate confidence alongside recommendation generation, thereby enabling reliable risk-aware decision-making.